manila/langar/README.md

 The meal provided must be free, high quality, and simple

-One of the most famous examples of Langar is the Golden Temple
+One of the most famous examples of Langar is the Golden Temple in the city of Amritsar, Punjab, India.